 If you have questions, write them down in the comment section.
 The Visa Library team will answer them.

-Can I work as a fruit picker in Norway?
+Can I immigrate and work in Norway as a fruit picker?

 Yes, you need a job offer from an employer then he/she applies for a work permit.
 After that, you can apply for a work visa.

 How can I find a job in Norway as a fruit picker?

 There are websites that advertise job positions and employment agencies that help you find a job.

 Do I need to know Norwegian to work as a fruit picker in Norway?

 It’s not a requirement but helps you a lot to get a job and work there.